faantam/pulse-docker/README.md

 **Do not** set your withdrawal address to an exchange wallet.
 The funds will not be credited, and you will battle support for them.

-This command will create the keys to deposit ETH against:
+This command will create the keys to deposit PLS against:

 `./ethd cmd run --rm deposit-cli-new --execution_address YOURHARDWAREWALLETADDRESS --uid $(id -u)`
 > Specifying the uid is optional.
 If this is not done, the generated files will be owned by the user with uid `1000`